ProjectHamza/A02/README.md

     * Open WebStorm.
     * Go to *File* -> *Settings* (or *WebStorm* -> *Preferences* on macOS).
     * Navigate to *Version Control* -> *Git*.
-    * Specify the path to your Git executable or WebStorm might auto-detect it.
+    * Specify the path to your Git executable, or WebStorm might auto-detect it.

 4. **Create a GitHub Account:** Create a GitHub account at [https://github.com/join](https://github.com/join).